 Silvio Berlusconi, former Italian prime minister, has died at the age of 86

-Rome — Former Italian Prime Minister Silvio Berlusconi, one of the country's most charismatic and controversial contemporary leaders, has died at the age of 86, his lawyer confirmed to CBS News.
-The Reuters news agency, citing unnamed sources, said Berlusconi, having long suffered with leukaemia, had recently caught a lung infection.
+Rome — Former Italian Prime Minister Silvio Berlusconi, one of the country's most charismatic and controversial contemporary leaders, has died in Milan at the age of 86, his lawyer confirmed to CBS News.
+Berlusconi's doctors said when he was hospitalized in April that he was battling a rare form of leukemia, and the Reuters news agency said he recently caught a lung infection.

 The country's defense chief Guido Crosseto lauded Berlusconi in a tweet, saying his death had left "a huge void because he was great.
 An era is over, an era is closing."

 He ended up in court accused of paying an underage girl to sleep with him and was sentenced to seven years in prison.
-Those charges were ultimately overturned, however, and similar scenarios played out in more than 20 separate trials, most of them on corruption, embezzlement and bribery charges.
+Those charges were ultimately overturned, but similar scenarios played out in more than 20 separate trials, most of them on corruption, embezzlement and bribery charges.

 In six of the cases, the charges were dropped because of new financial laws he helped pass as the nation's leader, decriminalizing the actions involved, or because the statute of limitations had run out.